 Consider adding interstitial ads to your campaigns

 Interstitial ads have the potential to deliver high impression rates, click-through rates, conversion rates, and revenue.
 Follow the tips and best practices above to ensure you’re getting the most out of your interstitial campaigns.

 For the most up-to-date ad specs and targeting options, refer to the Instapage digital advertising specs guide.
-It contains everything you should know about advertising on every major advertising — dimensions, file formats, examples, and more — all in one place.
-Then be sure to complete your ad campaign with an optimal post-click experience from ad to post-click landing page with Instapage — the most robust post-click optimization platform.
+It contains everything you should know about advertising on every major advertising -- dimensions, file formats, examples, and more -- all in one place.
+Then be sure to complete your ad campaign with an optimal landing page from ad to landing page with Instapage — Sign up for a 14-day free trial.

 Try the world's most advanced landing page platform with a risk-free trial.